 So my point is, don't dismiss Jones based on a surface impression of her big hits.
 She has a much more interesting career than that.

-02. Heart of Mine (Peter Malick Group with Norah Jones)
+02. Strange Transmissions (Peter Malick Group with Norah Jones)

-03. All Your Love (Peter Malick Group with Norah Jones)
+03. Deceptively Yours (Peter Malick Group with Norah Jones)

-05. Deceptively Yours (Peter Malick Group with Norah Jones)
+05. Heart of Mine (Peter Malick Group with Norah Jones)

 I'm not sure when the photo I used for the cover art was taken, but her haircut matches the one she had in these early years of her career.